ge00rg/website/README.md

 Brian2CUDA.
 ```

 The part between the '---' characters is the YAML header.
 It allows to define variables that are later used to generate a page.
 The variable names come before the colon and the value that they hold come after.
 These are going to be used by Jekyll to automatically create Denis' member page in this example.
 It is important to use the correct syntax here - `variable: value` for simple variables.
 If the vaule contains certian reserved characters like for example "-", the whole value should be enclosed in quotation marks.
+In general, if you experience an unexpected behavior after setting a variable, see if enclosing it in quotation-marks fixes the error.
 Another syntactic feature of YAML that we use are lists.
 They are structured as follows:
 ```
 list:
     - item1